-The fact that Zhang the Sage’s eulogy is just a vague list of events suggests that the original storyteller knew his audience was already intimately familiar with the tale and therefore didn’t need more exposition.
-This further suggests that the JTTW story cycle had already been circulating for some time prior to circa 1127.
-The earliest examples of cave art push the Monkey Pilgrim’s existence back to the earliest years of the 12th-century and possibly to the late-11th-century.
-Therefore, we can safely conclude that the Monkey Pilgrim dates to at least some time in the 11th-century.
-And since it can take generations for a story to become engrained in the public psyche, he might even date to the early Song Dynasty (960-1279).
+The fact that Zhang the Sage’s eulogy (section 1.1) is just a vague list of events suggests that the original storyteller knew his audience was already intimately familiar with the tale and therefore didn’t need more exposition.
+This further suggests that the JTTW story cycle had already been circulating for some time prior to circa 1127 (as dated by Isobe Akira).
+The earliest examples of cave art push the Monkey Pilgrim’s existence back to the earliest years of the 12th-century and possibly even to the late-11th-century.
+Therefore, we can safely conclude that he dates to at least some time in the 11th-century.
+And since it can take generations for a story to become engrained in the public psyche, the Monkey Pilgrim might even date to the early Song Dynasty (960-1279).
 This is why I usually cite circa 1000 as a general time frame for the hero’s appearance.

 1) The eulogy writes “Monkey Pilgrim” as Hou xingfu (猴行復) instead of the more familiar Hou xingzhe (猴行者).